UI-DataScience/jupyterhub-lcdm/README.md

 The setup is inspired by [the compmodels class](https://github.com/compmodels/jupyterhub-deploy) but there are some major differences:

-1. Shibboleth authentication: Jupyterhub runs behind Shibboleth (via Apache).
-2. [Consul](https://www.consul.io/): Consul serves as the back-end discovery service for the Swarm cluster.
+1. [Consul](https://www.consul.io/): Consul serves as the back-end discovery service for the Swarm cluster.
-3. Instead of creating creating users on the host system and using the [systemuser Docker image](https://github.com/jupyter/dockerspawner/tree/master/systemuser), we change the ownership of the files on the host system to the `jupyter` user and mount the appropriate directory onto the
+2. Instead of creating creating users on the host system and using the [systemuser Docker image](https://github.com/jupyter/dockerspawner/tree/master/systemuser), we change the ownership of the files on the host system to the `jupyter` user and mount the appropriate directory onto the
     [singleuser Docker image](https://github.com/jupyter/dockerspawner/tree/master/singleuser).
-4. CentOS, instead of Ubuntu.
+3. CentOS, instead of Ubuntu.

 ## Overview